Duke University Libraries and the Duke Learning Innovation can assist you as you plan your course:

 Integrate technology into your course

-- Consult with CIT staff on best practices applying new technologies effectively in teaching and evaluating the results.
+- Consult with Duke Learning Innovation staff on best practices applying new technologies effectively in teaching and evaluating the results.

 Know your limitations